PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 PECOS should not inherit HDL mechanisms that do not match this abstraction:

 - no implicit nets, implicit port connections, or “last connect wins” rules;
-- no unrestricted fanout of linear QEC resources;
+- no unrestricted fanout of single-use QEC resources;
 - no four-state bit semantics, clocks, or resets in the logical instruction IR;
 - no assumption that every value is a ready/valid channel, as in a fully elastic dataflow circuit;